White woman unleashes racist tirade against Asian woman doing stair exercises in Torrance - Up News Info Los Angeles - Up News Info

 Another video showed the woman, dressed in a fisherman's hat, a facial mask under her chin, a blue print top, and blue shorts, yelling at Bulseco for apparently climbing the stairs.

 "You don't play here anymore, okay?
 The next time you talk to me like that, my family will kick your butt.
-They're going to fuck you!
+They're going to screw you!
 The woman says off camera.

 Bulseco then picks up his phone to turn on the unidentified woman's camera.